-- (1) Establish and maintain emergency medical and rescue response services and acquire and maintain rescue, medical, and other emergency equipment, pursuant to the provisions of chapter 401, Florida Statutes, and any certificate of public convenience and necessity or its equivalent issued hereunder. - (2) Employ, train, and equip such personnel, and train, coordinate, and equip such volunteer firefighters, as are necessary to accomplish the duties of the district.
+- (1) Establish and maintain emergency medical and rescue response services and acquire and maintain rescue, medical, and other emergency equipment, pursuant to the provisions of chapter 401, Florida Statutes, and any certificate of public convenience and necessity or its equivalent issued thereunder. - (2) Employ, train, and equip such personnel, and train, coordinate, and equip such volunteer firefighters, as are necessary to accomplish the duties of the district.
 The board may employ and fix the compensation of a fire chief or chief administrator.
 The board shall prescribe the duties of such person, which shall include supervision and management of the operations of the district and its employees and maintenance and operation of its facilities and equipment.
 The fire chief or chief administrator may employ or terminate the employment of such other persons, including, without limitation, professional, supervisory, administrative, maintenance, and clerical employees, as are necessary and authorized by the board.
-The compensation and other conditions of employment of the officers and employees of the district shall be provided by the board. - (3) Conduct public education to promote awareness of methods to prevent fires and reduce the loss of life and property from fires or other public safety concerns. - (4) Adopt and enforce fire safety standards and codes and enforce the rules of the State Fire Marshall consistent with the exercise of the duties authorized by chapter 553 or chapter 633, Florida Statutes, with respect to fire suppression and prevention and fire safety code enforcement. - (5) Conduct arson investigations and cause and origin investigations. - (6) Adopt hazardous material safety plans and emergency response plans in coordination with the county emergency management agency as provided in chapter 252, Florida Statutes. - (7) Contract with general-purpose local government for emergency management planning and services. - Section 8.
+The compensation and other conditions of employment of the officers and employees of the district shall be provided by the board. - (3) Conduct public education to promote awareness of methods to prevent fires and reduce the loss of life and property from fires or other public safety concerns. - (4) Adopt and enforce fire safety standards and codes and enforce the rules of the State Fire Marshall consistent with the exercise of the duties authorized by chapter 553 or chapter 633, Florida Statutes, with respect to fire suppression and prevention and fire safety code enforcement. - (5) Conduct arson investigations and cause-and-origin investigations. - (6) Adopt hazardous material safety plans and emergency response plans in coordination with the county emergency management agency as provided in chapter 252, Florida Statutes. - (7) Contract with general purpose local government for emergency management planning and services. - Section 8.
 Taxes, non-ad valorem assessments; impact fees and user charges.- - (1) AD VALOREM TAXES.-The elected board of commissioners may levy and assess ad valorem taxes on all taxable property in the district to construct, operate, and maintain district facilities and services, to pay the principal of, and interest on, general obligation bonds of the district, and to provide for any sinking or other funds established in connection with such bonds.
 An ad valorem tax levied by the board for operating purposes, exclusive of debt service on bonds, may not exceed 3.75 mills.
-The levy of ad valorem taxes pursuant to this section must be approved by referendum called by the board.
+This district has the authority to levy and assess ad valorem taxes to provide funds for the general purposes of the district in an amount not exceeding 1.00 mill as approved by referendum of the electors of the district when it was created in November 1974, under the authority of chapter 74-543, Laws of Florida.
+The levy of ad valorem taxes pursuant to this section must be approved by referendum called by the board when the proposed levy of ad valorem taxes exceeds the amount as authorized in the referendum under the prior special act as referenced above.
 Nothing in this act shall require a referendum on the levy of ad valorem taxes in the amount as previously authorized by special act, general law of local application, or county ordinance approved by referendum.
 Such tax shall be assessed, levied, and collected in the same manner as county taxes.
 The levy of ad valorem taxes approved by referendum shall be reported within 60 days after the vote to the Department of Community Affairs.